 Create this user on all three nodes in the cluster.

 We’ll use this user to connect our servers when installing our Ambari cluster.
-As such, this user needs password-less connectivity to all nodes as well as sudo access.

 From your primary node, we’ll create an RSA key for the new cadmin user to allow key-based SSH authentication.

 Log in as the cadmin user and run ssh-keygen to create this RSA key: